ggmartins/ggmartins/README.md

 # Portfolio Images

-Hi, I'm a Senior Software Engineer working for [DSI](https://datascience.uchicago.edu/iot-lab/) Data Science Institute.
-I'm currently allocated to the Internet Equity Initiative ([IEI](https://internetequity.uchicago.edu/)) as a Backend/Data Engineer.
-I have 20+ years of working on Computer Networks with experience in Security, HPC, and Mobile.
-Recently, I've been shifting the gears for everything's Data and Education, BI, and Decision-making processes.
-My latest project is running at [https://beadchallenge.org](https://beadchallenge.org) with a serverless backend.
+Hi, I'm a Senior Software Engineer working at [CRSP Center for Research in Security Prices](https://crsp.org).
+I'm a member of the Market Indexes Software Development team responsible for the systems that produce the data that backs the legendary market indexes like [MGC](https://investor.vanguard.com/investment-products/etfs/profile/mgc) and [VTI](https://investor.vanguard.com/investment-products/etfs/profile/vti#overview).
+I just completed my first year at CRSP and have been shifting gears toward everything data and finance data.
+Previous to CRSP I worked at [DSI](https://datascience.uchicago.edu/iot-lab/) Data Science Institute allocated to the Internet Equity Initiative ([IEI](https://internetequity.uchicago.edu/)) as a Backend/Data Engineer.
+I'm fascinated by the decision-making processes and data-driven visualizations, finance, and product design.
+I'm known for my previous experience with computer networks leading the full-stack work of [https://beadchallenge.org](https://beadchallenge.org) and [Netrics](http://tigerteam.cs.uchicago.edu).

-Instead of a wordy Resume, here's a more relaxed collage of images with important documentation of my work as most of it is open source (opinions are my own).
-Also, check out my latest WIP on UI dashboarding IEI Netrics data [here](http://tigerteam.cs.uchicago.edu).
+Instead of a wordy Resume, here's a more relaxed collage of images with important documentation of my work as most of it is open source.
+Disclaimer: some conclusions here are my own.

 <hr />

 <p align="center">
   <img width="1600" alt="image" style="align: center" src="https://github.com/ggmartins/ggmartins/assets/2147779/4ae16569-8578-4131-8f15-949d15729f5e"><br>
   Figure 1.
 This is the Netrics backend stack I was responsible for on the left.
 In prod for 3 years and crossed the 1 billion data-point mark of encrypted data.
-The stack includes small Golang data collection applications, python IaC (Serverless AWS code), terraform code, SQL database schema, parallel Python data ingestion, Kafka producer/consumers.
+The stack includes small Golang data collection applications, python and terraform IaC, SQL database, parallel Python data ingestion, Kafka producer/consumers.
 On the right, is the System Design for https://beadchallenge.org.
 </p>

 <hr />

 ![image](https://github.com/ggmartins/ggmartins/assets/2147779/eecf4d41-415c-465e-a19e-be0f16e1401b)
 <p align="center">
   Figure 2.
 Aggregated average latency (active unloaded ICMP) for all Netrics deployed devices in Chicago city.
 As expected: fiber tech has lower latency compared to the other technologies.
 Data warehoused on TimescaleDB, image extracted from Superset BI tool.
 Estimated devices deployed: 120 in Chicago area.
-We benchmark the internet for ISPs to ensure internet consumers are getting a fair performance from their contracted services.
+We benchmark the internet for ISPs to ensure internet consumers are getting a fair performance from their contracted services and understand any significant differences between regions that are considered to be antagonistic from their socio-economic characteristics.
 </p>
 <hr />

 ![image](https://github.com/ggmartins/ggmartins/assets/2147779/8cd6c9cb-3dea-4e09-ac75-9656139882d3)
 <p align="center">
   Figure 3.
 A Netrics Grafana dashboard with fluctuation on both latency and speed test.
-High-performance multiplayer games must have Netrics installed and keep an eye on their performance over time.
+Hypothesis to be investigated: fluctuations like this are unperceived by internet users, but they might impact high-performance game players.
 </p>
 <hr />